mapbox/DEPRECATED-lambda-cfn/RULE-SPEC.md

 - Lambda runtime parameters for `memorySize` and `timeout` are set per rule and are optional.
     - `memorySize` must a multiple of 64MB between 128MB and 1536MB.
 If not specified, the default is 128mb.
     - `timeout` can be 0 to 300 seconds.
 If not specified, the default is 60 seconds.
+- `statements` is an optional array of IAM policy statements which will be added to the Lambda IAM role.
+If your Lambda function requires additional AWS API access, specify it here.

 ## Environment variables and rule parameters
 - Environment variables are passed to the AWS Lambda function's for a patrol rule via CloudFormation template parameters that are sent to a running instance of [streambot](http://github.com/mapbox/streambot).